Delay and Redundancy in Lossless Source Coding: Introduction

 \section{Introduction}

 It is well known that any memoryless source can be asymptotically losslessly compressed to its entropy \cite{cover}.
 However, in the presence of resource constraints, a rate penalty, referred to as \textit{redundancy}, is unavoidable.
-In this work we focus on the redundancy in the encoding of a memoryless source incurred by the imposition of a \textit{strict end-to-end delay constraint} $d$, i.e., under the requirement that $n$-th encoded symbol must always be perfectly reproduced at the decoder by time $n+d$.
+In this work we focus on the redundancy in the encoding of a memoryless source incurred by the imposition of a \textit{strict end-to-end delay constraint} $d$ measured in source clocks, i.e., under the requirement that the $n$-th encoded symbol must always be perfectly reproduced at the decoder by time $n+d$.

-Traditionally, lossless source coding is divided into three classes: 1) Block-to-Variable (BV) codes (e.g. Huffman code), where a fixed block of source symbols is encoded into a variable length codeword, 2) Variable-to-Block (VB) codes (e.g. Tunstall code), where the source sequence is parsed according to a code-tree, and each phrase is encoded into a fixed length codeword, and 3) Variable-to-Variable (VV) codes (e.g., Khodak codes), where the source sequence is parsed and each phrase is encoded into a variable length codeword.
-In the BV regime, a delay constraint is usually interpreted as a block length constraint, and the redundancy is known to decay at best polynomially with the delay \cite{Drmota2006}\cite{Szpankowski2000}.
-In the VB/VV regime (where the delay is a random variable depending on the source sequence) the delay constraint is translated into a maximal phrase length constraint, and the redundancy again decays at best polynomially with the delay, though sometimes faster than in the BV case \cite{Khodak69}\cite{Bugeaud2004}\footnote{These results hold even in the weaker case of an expected delay constraint}.
+In the lossless source coding literature, three classes of codes in which delay is a design parameter are traditionally studied: 1) The Block-to-Variable (BV) class (e.g. Huffman code \cite{Huffman52}), where a source sequence is partitioned into equi-length blocks and each block is mapped to a unique variable length codeword from a prefix-free set, 2) The Variable-to-Block (VB) class (e.g. Tunstall code \cite{TunstallPhd, Khodak69}), where the source sequence is parsed into phrases according to a complete code-tree, and each phrase is mapped to a unique fixed length codeword, and 3) The Variable-to-Variable (VV) class (e.g., Khodak codes), where the source sequence is similarly parsed but each phrase is mapped to a unique variable length codeword from a prefix-free set.
+In the sequel, we collectively refer to the three classes above as \textit{the classical framework}.
+In the BV class, a delay constraint is interpreted as a block length constraint, and the redundancy is known to decay at best polynomially with the delay \cite{Szpankowski2000,Drmota2006}.
+In the VB/VV class (where the delay is a random variable depending on the source sequence) the delay constraint is translated into a maximal phrase length constraint, and the redundancy again decays at best polynomially with the delay, though sometimes faster than in the BV case \cite{Khodak69, Khodak72,Bugeaud2004}\footnote{These results hold even in the weaker case of an expected delay constraint.}.